 The Hetta-Näkkälä snowmobile track starts out right next to the hiking trail and goes in the same direction.
 Hikers should be careful to not to walk along it.
 The snowmobile track crosses bog areas and there are no duckboards on it.

 The trail has been marked in the Enontekiö guide and recreation map (opas- ja virkistyskartta) 1: 100,000.
 It has also been marked as a path in terrain maps of the area.
-You can get more information on the trail from Fell-Lapland Nature Centre.
+You can get more information on the trail from Fell-Lapland Visitor Centre.

 - Services: Sissanki Rental Lapp Hut is located at the start of the trail, about 7 km from the village of Hetta.
 It is locked and can be rented for overnight stays.
 There is an open wilderness hut at the trails halfway point.